 - Vitamin K

 Individuals who have nutritional deficiencies often struggle with wounds that are slow to heal.
-They have trouble gaining weight through muscle mass building, and they struggle with liver and kidney complications.
+They have trouble gaining muscle mass, and they struggle with liver and kidney complications.
 Some have immune system deficiencies.
 Others face insomnia and anxiety.
 Each of these additional symptoms and side effects of addiction can be helped, to some level, with improved diet.

 One option often presented to individuals struggling with weight loss is the use of supplements.
 Individuals need a high-quality multivitamin with mineral supplementation.
 Often, it is best to leave this specific formulation to a doctor or a treatment center.
 However, supplements only offer some support.

-A diet that has improved amounts of nutrient-rich foods, such as vegetables, fruits, healthy grains, and low-fat meats is a good place to start.
+A diet full of nutrient-rich foods, such as vegetables, fruits, healthy grains, and low-fat meats is a good place to start.
 It’s important that those on the path towards recovery work closely with their treatment team to ensure they are receiving the very best customization in meal planning and dietary needs.

 Tips for Managing Nutritional Loss and the Recovery Process